Slack shows up for work and rallies in Wall Street debut

 Still, to have such a high valuation without being profitable puts pressure on the company to perform, he said.

-In the February-April quarter, the company lost $33 million, or 26 cents per share, as revenue jumped 67% to $134.8 million.
+In the February-April quarter, the company lost $33 million, or 23 cents per share, excluding one-time items, as revenue jumped 67% to $134.8 million.
 While revenue has been strong, growth is decelerating as the company matures: Revenue grew 81% in the fiscal year that ended Jan.
 31; for the current year, Slack is predicting growth of 47% to 50%.

 “People are going to be looking at them to execute at a high level going forward,” he said.
 “They’re paying a lot for this company and paying a lot for predicted future growth.”